-The line that divides misdemeanors and felonies is more related to penalties that an offender may be punished for, instead of any penalties that must be serve, and prosecutors have a high degree of flexibility in determining what to charge, how to punish crimes, and plea bargains to negotiate.
+The line that divides misdemeanors and felonies is more related to penalties that an offender may be punished for, instead of any penalties that must be served, and prosecutors have a high degree of flexibility in determining what to charge, how to punish crimes, and plea bargains to negotiate.

-Is a DUI a Misdemeanor or Felony?
+Is a DUI a Felony or Misdemeanor?

 Although many state laws differ, the vast majority of drunk driving arrests are charged as misdemeanors.
 That means that it does not require a preliminary hearing or convening of a grand jury.
 The general process of a DUI misdemeanor charge involves:

 - A trial (if there is not a plea agreement during the pretrial conference)

 However, in some states drunk driving offenses can be charged as felonies based on certain criteria.
 These criteria may include: